gnosisguild/bigint-poly/README.md

 a_n * x^n + a_{n-1} * x^{n-1} + ... + a_1 * x + a_0
 ```

-Where coefficients are stored in descending order of degree using `BigInt` for arbitrary precision.
+Where coefficients are stored in descending order (highest degree first) of degree using `BigInt` for arbitrary precision.
+You can rely on some methods to transform to ascending order (lowest degree first) and viceversa.

 ### Performance